2007–08 Pittsburgh Penguins season: Free agents

 The free agency period began on July 1.
 The Penguins saw forward Michel Ouellet and goaltender Jocelyn Thibault leave as free agents to the Tampa Bay Lightning and Buffalo Sabres, respectively.
 To fill openings in the Penguins roster, the team signed goaltender Dany Sabourin, defenseman Darryl Sydor and forwards Petr Sykora and Adam Hall.
-The organization also signed forwards Nathan Smith, Chris Minard and Jeff Taffe, as well as goaltender Ty Conklin for their AHL minor league affiliate, the Wilkes-Barre/Scranton Penguins.
+The organization also signed forwards Nathan Smith, Chris Minard and Jeff Taffe, as well as goaltender Ty Conklin.

 Trades

 On December 5, following talk of the team's future with Mark Recchi, the team placed the veteran right wing on waivers.
 After clearing without being claimed, Recchi was assigned to the Wilkes-Barre/Scranton Penguins of the AHL the next day.
 The following day, before playing a game with Wilkes-Barre/Scranton, Recchi was placed on re-entry waivers, where he could again be claimed by another team.
 On Saturday, December 8, Recchi was claimed by the Atlanta Thrashers, with whom he joined the following Tuesday.
 The Penguins and the Thrashers would split the remaining cost of his US$1.75 million contract.

-On February 26, just minutes before the trade deadline, the Penguins made a deal with the Atlanta Thrashers to acquire right wings Marian Hossa and Pascal Dupuis in exchange for winger Colby Armstrong, center Erik Christensen, prospect Angelo Esposito and a first-round pick in the 2008 NHL Entry Draft.
-In another trade, the Pens brought in the 6-foot-7 defenseman Hal Gill from the Toronto Maple Leafs in exchange for one second- and one fifth-round pick in the 2008 and 2009 NHL Entry Draft, respectively.
+On February 26, just minutes before the trade deadline, the Penguins made a deal with the Atlanta Thrashers to acquire right wings Marian Hossa and Pascal Dupuis in exchange for winger Colby Armstrong, center Erik Christensen, prospect Angelo Esposito and a first-round pick in the 2008 NHL entry draft.
+In another trade, the Pens brought in the 6-foot-7 defenseman Hal Gill from the Toronto Maple Leafs in exchange for one second- and one fifth-round pick in the 2008 and 2009 NHL entry draft, respectively.

 Draft picks

-The 2007 NHL Entry Draft took place on June 22 and 23 at Nationwide Arena in Columbus, Ohio.
+The 2007 NHL entry draft took place on June 22 and 23 at Nationwide Arena in Columbus, Ohio.
 With the 20th overall pick, the Penguins selected Angelo Esposito of the Quebec Remparts in the first round.
 The Penguins selected eight players (five forwards and three defensemen) in six of the seven rounds.
 All of the players remained with their junior league teams in Canada.